javimosch/caddy-node/README.md

 - ./caddyfiles/CaddyfileLocal (development, localhost)
 - ./caddyfiles/Caddyfile (production)

-Note: If CaddyfileLocal is specified domains will be rendered as .local.
-You can optionally edit your /etc/hosts for redirection.
+Note: If CaddyfileLocal is specified domains will replace ".com" for ".localhost".

 #### CLOUDFLARE_EMAIL